Below is a list of Frequently Asked Questions arranged by students, instructors, and administrators.

 Why do I have to complete this course feedback for every course I take?

 We understand that you may be taking several courses which leads to a good amount of feedback to provide.
-Part of our goal is to receive your direct feedback for each course offered at Syracuse University so that we can work together to improve each individual learning environment as well as the entire campus collectively.
-Together we can make changes and improve the quality of life.
+Our goal is to receive your direct feedback for each course offered at Syracuse University so that we can work together to improve each individual learning environment as well as the entire campus collectively.
+Together we can make changes and improve the quality of life and the academic experience.

-I received an email from “Syracuse University Course Feedback” instead of from a department.
+I received an email from “Syracuse University Course Feedback” instead of from my instructor or the course’s department.
 What’s that about?

 - Access form(s) in the Course Feedback widget on your Blackboard main page

 - Log in to coursefeedback.syr.edu with your netID and password

 - Click on the EvaluationKIT link in invitation or reminder emails to login and view available feedback forms from your phone or computer

 When I click on a survey the page is blank or does not load?